 Drivers of wheelchair accessible taxis are compelled under section 165 of the Equality Act 2010 to take you in your wheelchair unless, due to medical reasons they hold an exemption certificate issued to them by the Council.

-View the Council's policy for exemption from the requirements of section 165 of the Equality Act 2010.
+- Download the Medical Exemption Certificate application form, from the requirements of section 165 of the Equality Act 2010.

 Drivers of a designated wheelchair accessible vehicle must:

 - carry the passenger while in the wheelchair

 - not to make any additional charge for doing so

 - if the passenger chooses to sit in a passenger seat, to carry the wheelchair